usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 governments will have an additional year, totaling three years, before compliance is first required.
-The 50,000 population threshold was chosen because it corresponds with the definition of “small governmental jurisdictions” as defined in the Regulatory Flexibility Act.
-87 After the compliance date, ongoing compliance with subpart H of this part is required.
+The 50,000 population threshold was chosen because it corresponds with the definition of “small governmental jurisdictions” as defined in the Regulatory Flexibility Act. {% fn 87 %} After the compliance date, ongoing compliance with subpart H of this part is required.

 Commenters expressed a wide range of views about how long public entities should be